 If a bat has had any skin contact with a person, the bat must be euthanized and tested for rabies.
 If a bat has had contact with a pet, the bat may be sent for rabies testing.
 Contact your doctor, veterinarian or local public health authority immediately in cases of contact with a bat.
 Learn more about rabies transmission.

-Small deceased wild animals can be buried or put in the garbage.
-For larger animals on private property, you may need to contact a waste removal company for help.
+Small deceased wild animals found on private property can be buried or bagged and put in the garbage.
+Do not touch dead wildlife with your bare hands – use disposable gloves or a tool – and never put a dead animal in compost or green bins.
+For larger animals on private property, it may be your responsibility to dispose of them, and you may need to contact a waste removal company for help.
+Contact your local municipality for more information.

-For dead animals found on public land, contact your local animal control or public works office for removal.
+For deceased animals found on public land, contact your local animal control or public works office for removal.

 Don’t feed the wildlife.
 The BC SPCA is generally opposed to the feeding of wild animals.
 Wild animals suffer when they get used to eating human food instead of their natural diet.
 When people feed wildlife, the animals also lose their healthy fear of people.
 This increases their chances of being injured or killed.
 Some municipalities have bylaws against feeding wildlife.